Morgan specialises in complex and high value commercial and corporate litigation.

 - Acted for the Claimants in a multimillion pound claim arising out of a developer's failure to use all reasonable endeavours to obtain planning permission for a Strategic Rail Freight Interchange.
 The case required expert planning evidence to assess the prospect of obtaining planning permission and settled at mediation.

-- Represented the Claimants in a claim arising out of the sinking of a highly specified private yacht and their insurer’s subsequent attempt to avoid the policy.
+- Represented the Claimants in a seven figure claim arising out of the sinking of a highly specified private yacht and their insurer’s subsequent attempt to avoid the policy.
 The claim settled at mediation shortly after Morgan was instructed.

 - Defended a £1.3 million guarantee claim where a factoring company had acted in repudiatory breach of the main agreement before the appointment of administrators and subsequent demand upon the guarantees.
 Morgan appeared with Leading Counsel in successfully resisting the Claimant’s application for summary judgment.